By the end of this section, you will be able to:

 What comprises the supply and demand of financial capital?

 The demand for financial capital (money) represents groups that are borrowing the money.
 Businesses need to borrow to finance their investments in factories, materials, and personnel.
 When the federal government runs a budget deficit, it is also borrowing money from investors by selling Treasury bonds.
-So both business investment and the federal government can demand (or borrow) the supply of savings.
+Therefore, both business investment and the federal government can demand (or borrow) the supply of savings.

 Again, in this equation, S is private savings, T is taxes, G is government spending, M is imports, X is exports, and I is investment.
 This relationship is true as a matter of definition because, for the macro economy, the quantity supplied of financial capital must be equal to the quantity demanded.

 However, certain components of the national savings and investment identity can switch between the supply side and the demand side.
 Some countries, like the United States in most years since the 1970s, have budget deficits, which mean the government is spending more than it collects in taxes, and so the government needs to borrow funds.
-In this case, the government term would be G – T > 0, showing that spending is larger than taxes, and the government would be a demander of financial capital on the right-hand side of the equation (that is, a borrower), not a supplier of financial capital on the right-hand side.
+In this case, the government term would be G – T > 0, showing that spending is larger than taxes, and the government would be a demander of financial capital on the left-hand side of the equation (that is, a borrower), not a supplier of financial capital on the right-hand side.
 However, if the government runs a budget surplus so that the taxes exceed spending, as the U.S. government did from 1998 to 2001, then the government in that year was contributing to the supply of financial capital (T – G > 0), and would appear on the left (saving) side of the national savings and investment identity.

 Similarly, if a national economy runs a trade surplus, the trade sector will involve an outflow of financial capital to other countries.
 A trade surplus means that the domestic financial capital is in surplus within a country and can be invested in other countries.